newestindustry/ginger/README.md

 Ginger Rest Framework for GO
 =========

-The Ginger Rest Framework written in Go!
+The Ginger Rest API Framework written in Go!

 Package documentation can be found at https://godoc.org/github.com/mvmaasakkers/ginger